 Yes, Curtis.

-Rosh, I want to talk to you about Ferndale, Michigan.
+Rush, I want to talk to you about Ferndale, Michigan.

-Last week in the paper, they uh had a proposal to eliminate all municipal parking fees for people who drove hybrids and other alternative fuel cars.
+Last week in the paper, they had a proposal to eliminate all municipal parking fees for people who drove hybrids and other alternative fuel cars.

 Well, in the paper yesterday, there are several groups now who are opposed to it because it's an unfair benefit to rich people.

-Because only rich liberals can uh afford to drive hybrids, and that's unfair to the poor liberals who can't afford to drive hybrids and who still have to pay the to parking.
+And that's unfair to the poor liberals who can't afford to drive hybrids and who still have to pay to park.

 That's right.

-I think that that's probably true.
+I think that's probably true.

-And so the I can understand the resentment.
+And so I can understand the resentment.

-Uh it's just it's just uh it doesn't surprise what a typically short-sighted, stupid move designed to make them look like they're on the cutting edge.
+What a typically short-sighted, stupid move designed to make them look like they're on the cutting edge.

-They're advanced beyond the rest of us, trying to get everybody into hybrids, and if you do that, we'll we'll we'll not charge you any parking at preferred spots around town.
+And if you do that, we'll not charge you any parking at preferred spots around town.

 And who cares if the idea doesn't work?